Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

     Click this button to save any changes

 - *Mode*
    Click this drop-down list to select if and when to display the *Age verification* window when selecting an offer with age rating.
-For detailed information, see [Verify age](../Operation/02_SelectOffer.md#verify-the-age).
+For detailed information, see [Verify the age](../Operation/02_SelectOffer.md#verify-the-age).
 The following settings are available:

    - **Always**
-    The cashier is always asked when an offer with an age verification necessary is added to the basket.
+    The cashier will always be asked when an offer is added to the basket that requires an age verification.

    - **Never**
-    The cashier is never asked for confirmation in case an offer with an age verification necessary is added to the basket.
+    The cashier will never be asked when an offer is added to the basket that requires an age verification.

    - **Once**
-    The cashier is asked once per order in case an offer with an age rating is added to the basket.
-If an offer with a lower age rating is added later, the cashier will be asked again.
+    The cashier is asked once per order in case an offer is added to the basket that requires an age verification.
+If an offer with a higher age rating is added later, the cashier will be asked again.
     This setting is the default.